loamok/smartEvents/README.md

 You can only give event (event name like 'click') in mandatory parameter.
 All the handlers define for this event will be deleted/de-registered.
 New definitions will be needed to restore the object fonctionnality.
 Explanation:
 * If you define 2 handlers with same event name on an object, this function will not bee able to remove only the first or the second handler.
-* all of the 2 handlers with the same event name will be removed.
+* all of the handlers on the same event name will be removed.
 * others event names handlers will be left untouched.

 ```JavaScript